Publish and Be Damned: Publications

-An open call for submissions is announced in early spring each year, with details on how to submit publications are found on their homepage.
+An open call for submissions was announced in early spring each year, with details on how to submit publications are found on their homepage.

 Publications who took part in the fair included 20x20 magazine, Harry Pye's The Rebel magazine, Plan B, Fever Zine, Dent-de-Leone, BUTT, Useless and Le Gun.

 Public library

 The Publish And Be Damned Public Library is a travelling archive of past submissions to the fair.
 Each year (2004–14) new submissions were added.

 The collection has so far travelled to, or been featured in exhibitions in: